-CISA 2382
+CJSA 2382

-Cooperative Education - Criminal Justice/Safety Studies
+Cooperative Education - Criminal Justice/ Safety Studies

 Career-related activities encountered in the student's area of specialization offered through an individualized agreement among the college, employer, and student.
 Under the supervision of the college and the employer, the student combines classroom learning with work experience.
 Includes a lecture component.

-Lecture Hrs = 1, Lab Hrs = 0, External Hrs = 15 Prerequisite: READ 301 or equivalent
+Lecture Hrs = 1, Lab Hrs = 0, External Hrs = 15 Prerequisite: READ 301 or ESOL 311 or equivalent